skramm/homog2d/manual.md

 ```

 You don't have to give the bottom-right, top-left corners of the rectangle, the function checks and automatically computes these two points.
-In the example above, you could have as well give the points (1,8)-(8,1), the result would have been the same.
+In the example above, you could have as well given the points (1,8)-(8,1), the result would have been the same.
 The only requirement is that no coordinate must be the same in the two points.

 ### Intersection of a line with a circle